faranalytics/socketnaut/README.md

 ### ServiceProxy

 A `ServiceProxy` is used in order to bind a TCP server to a specified port (usu. a public port).
 A `ServiceProxy` can be instantiated using the `createServiceProxy` function.
-The `ServiceProxy` uniformly distributes TCP connections to servers (e.g., HTTP servers) in the Worker thread pool.
+The `ServiceProxy` uniformly distributes TCP connections to servers (e.g., HTTP servers) in the worker thread pool.
 The `ServiceProxy` manages the thread pool according to the values specified for the `minWorkers` and `maxWorkers` parameters.

 ### ServiceAgent

-A `ServiceAgent` coordinates the state of its Worker thread and server with its respective proxy (e.g., the server's address, Worker termination).
+A `ServiceAgent` coordinates the state of its worker thread and server with its respective proxy (e.g., the server's address worker termination).
 A `ServiceAgent` can be instantiated using the `createServiceAgent` function.
 It consumes a native Node.js server (e.g., [`net.Server`](https://nodejs.org/api/net.html#class-netserver), [`http.Server`](https://nodejs.org/api/http.html#class-httpserver), [`https.Server`](https://nodejs.org/api/https.html#class-httpsserver), [`tls.Server`](https://nodejs.org/api/tls.html#class-tlsserver)).
 The Node.js server provided to the `ServiceAgent` may be used the same way it is used natively; hence, Socketnaut works with many popular Node.js web frameworks.
 Please see the [Examples](#examples) section for instructions on how to use Socketnaut with native Node.js servers and web application frameworks.

 ## API